ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

 - **Environment**
     - Elemental effects, and effects that are more nature-oriented.
 - **Explosions**
-    - Definitely things that blow up!
+    - Definitely things that blow up.
 - **Magic**
     - More ethereal and sparkly effects.
 - **Misc**
-    - Things that don't fit into the other categories--weird stuff!
+    - Things that don't fit into the other categories--weird stuff.
 - **Vehicles**
     - Effects designed to enhance movement and show physical power.
 - **Weapons**
     - These effects were designed specifically with the weapon system, and to go along with attacks.

 !!! tip
-    Don't be afraid to use any effect for any purpose--don't let categories restrict your creativity!
+    Don't be afraid to use any effect for any purpose--don't let categories restrict your creativity.

 These larger categories can be found by clicking the little drop down arrow on the left side of the Effects button label.
 Each of these categories also have subcategories, that can be opened the same way: